zgoad1/PugG/README.md

 ***Programming***

 *Save the daytime bit for later.
 For now, focus on the dream level.*
 - Variable height jumping (longer hold = higher jump)
 - daytime level / Pug Point shop [in progress by Vincent]
 - Bath minigame implementation [in progress by Vincent]
 - finalized level design for level 1 [everyone should work together on this]
 - Rough draft levels 2 and 3[in progress by Matthew]
+- Powerups [in progress by Zac]
 - implement the real art [in progress by Zac]

 - (level layout randomization or semi-randomization)